rrjavadev/code-doodles/ArchitecturalPendulum.md

 ✔️ **Modular monoliths offer a balanced middle ground**
 ✔️ **If designed correctly, they solve many distributed system challenges while still allowing future scalability**

-Would I fully embrace modular monoliths? **Cautiously, yes.
-But will still keep Microservices whereever necessary.**
+Would I fully embrace modular monoliths? **Cautiously, yes, still keep Microservices whereever necessary.**
 But as with any architecture, the key is **understanding the trade-offs** before committing. 🚀